Nocturia (Urinating at Night)

 What is nocturia?

 Nocturia is the medical term used to describe waking up one or more times at night to urinate (pee).
 The number of times you wake up to urinate per night can change.
-Nocturia occurs regularly in the general population, and how often you wake up (the frequency) increases with age for both men and women.
+Nocturia is common and how often you wake up (the frequency) increases with age for both men and women.
 Certain types of cancer and some cancer treatments can increase the chance of nocturia.
-Nocturia impacts the amount of sleep you get, which can affect your quality of life, productivity and long-term physical and mental health.
+Nocturia impacts the amount of sleep you get, which can affect your quality of life, productivity, and long-term physical and mental health.

 How is nocturia managed?

 - Decreasing caffeine and alcohol intake.

 - Limiting or not taking in fluid 2-3 hours before you plan to go to sleep.